 I pray that you grant this compassionate release petition so that I can return home and care for my kids.
 They have no one else other than the state to take care of them.
-Their place is with their parent in the home where they grew up and in the school where they have attended for some time.
+Their place is with their parents in the home where they grew up and in the school where they have attended for some time.

 Thank you for your time and consideration.
-It is not only my life that we are speaking of, but of two innocent children who desperately need their mother to care for them.
+It is not only my life that we are speaking of but of two innocent children who desperately need their mother to care for them.

-If you would like assistance with a death or incapacitation of child's caregiver compassionate release petition call 802-444-4357.
+If you would like assistance with a death or incapacitation of a child's caregiver compassionate release petition call 802-444-4357.